yuvalbekker/ufm-telemetry-aggregation-service/README.md

 The `telemetry-aggregation-api` container provides a RESTful interface for accessing processed telemetry data.
 This FastAPI-based service executes queries directly against the PostgreSQL database and delivering real-time insights.

+**Metrics Collection and Monitoring (Graphite Integration):**
+To enable observability and performance monitoring, the system includes a dedicated graphite container running the Graphite and StatsD stack.
+The telemetry-aggregation-api container is instrumented to send operational metrics—such as API call counts, response latencies, and error rates—to the StatsD endpoint exposed by Graphite.
+Metrics are collected in real time as the API handles requests, allowing for detailed monitoring and analysis.

 **Enterprise-Ready Features:**
 - **Real-Time Access:** Direct database queries ensure immediate access to the latest processed metrics
 - **Comprehensive API:** Full CRUD operations with advanced filtering, pagination, and search capabilities